Small Claims Court Case Types

 This courthouse is located at:P O Box 65 Montague, TX 76251-0065

 This courthouse handles cases for Precinct 2 Place 1.
+The court’s website can be found here.
 The phone number for the court is (940)894-2542.
 And you can email the court by clicking here.